 - Upon successful completion of placement, participants receive a Completion Bonus of approx Chinese RMB 2500

 (Please note amounts quoted for monthly stipend and completion bonus may vary and are subject to change).

 The Application Process

 The early stages of your application process will involve an interview, and you’ll need to complete an online application form and provide us with your application documents.
 Within one week of these documents being sent off you’ll be informed whether or not you’ve been accepted onto the programme.
-You’ll then pay the remaining fees at least 90 days before your departure, and upon receipt of these fees the Invitation Letter for your visa will be processed.
+You’ll then pay the remaining fees and we will set you up on the Online TEFL course.

 We’ll arrange the Invitation Letter for you and a copy of will be emailed to you for reference.
 The original copy will be couriered to you, and you can then proceed with your visa application.

 Please note that applications close approximately 2 months prior to the programme start date.